 When you’ve had your fill of these three buildings, it’s worth wandering around the park and in particular taking in the view of the Desna River from the nearby ramparts before moving on.

 Over the road from Dytynets is the lovely St Catherine’s Church.
 From here, you can clearly see the bell tower of Trinity Monastery, about 2km to the southwest.
 Either take a trolley bus or walk there.
 If you decide on the latter, you can do so via the Dormition Cathedral, which was modelled on the famous Kiev Pechersk Lavra monastery in Kiev, and the city’s imposing Glory Memorial (World War II memorial) (see below).

 As for Trinity Monastery, if the bell tower is open, it is worth climbing to the top for a great view down onto the building itself (afternoon is best for photography).
 The opening hours of the bell tower seem to be erratic, however.
 We went twice, once in the morning and once in the afternoon, on two separate days and on both occasions the tower was locked.

-If you aren’t too religious’d out by this point, it’s reasonably interesting to explore the St. Anthony Caves, a series of underground passageways, chapels and galleries the are a short walk from Trinity Monastery.
+If you aren’t too religious’d out by this point, it’s reasonably interesting to explore the St. Anthony Caves, a series of underground passageways, chapels and galleries that are a short walk from Trinity Monastery.
 There’s a nominal entrance fee and once inside, you are free to wander at will.
 The corridors can be pretty confusing at times but they all seem to lead back to where you started so it’s difficult to get completely lost.
 It’s a good idea to carry a torch.

 Other things to see and do in Chernihiv